tavukkdoner/android_packages_apps_CameraGo/README.md

 $(call inherit-product, packages/apps/CameraGo/config.mk)
 ```

-# Crash when click image on camera app
+# Crash that occurs when trying to view a photo taken

 ### error.log
 ```